-MagFace [27] explores the idea of applying different margins based on recognizability.
+MagFace [23] explores the idea of applying different margins based on recognizability.
 It applies large angular margins to high norm features on the premise that high norm features are easily recognizable.
 Large margin pushes features of high norm closer to class centers.
 Yet, it fails to emphasize hard training samples, which is important for learning discriminative features.
 A detailed contrast with MagFace can be found in the supplementary B.1.
-It is also worth mentioning that DDL [15] uses the distillation loss to minimize the gap between easy and hard sample features.
+It is also worth mentioning that DDL [12] uses the distillation loss to minimize the gap between easy and hard sample features.

 Face Recognition with Low Quality Images.
-Recent FR models have achieved high performance on datasets where facial attributes are discernable, e.g., LFW [14], CFP-FP [31], CPLFW [49], AgeDB [29] and CALFW [50].
+Recent FR models have achieved high performance on datasets where facial attributes are discernable, e.g., LFW [11], CFP-FP [27], CPLFW [43], AgeDB [25] and CALFW [44].
 Good performance on these datasets can be achieved when the FR model learns discriminative features invariant to lighting, age or pose variations.
-However, FR in unconstrained scenarios such as in surveillance or low quality videos [42] brings more problems to the table.
-Examples of datasets in this setting are IJB-B [41], IJB-C [26] and IJB-S [17], where most of the images are of low quality, and some do not contain sufficient identity information, even for human examiners.
+However, FR in unconstrained scenarios such as in surveillance or low quality videos [38] brings more problems to the table.
+Examples of datasets in this setting are IJB-B [37], IJB-C [22] and IJB-S [14], where most of the images are of low quality, and some do not contain sufficient identity information, even for human examiners.
 The key to good performance involves both 1) learning discriminative features for low quality images and 2) learning to discard images that contain few identity cues.
 The latter is sometimes referred to as quality aware fusion.

-To perform quality aware fusion, probabilistic approaches have been proposed to predict uncertainty in FR representation [5, 21, 30, 33, 51].
-They assume the features are distributions and the variance can be used to calculate the certainty in prediction.
-However, probabilistic approaches often resort to learning mean and variance separately, which is not simple during training and suboptimal as the variance is optimized with a fixed mean.
+To perform quality aware fusion, probabilistic approaches have been proposed to predict uncertainty in FR representation [2, 17, 26, 29].
+It is assumed that the features are distributions where the variance can be used to calculate the certainty in prediction.
+However, due to the instability in the training objective, probabilistic approaches resort to learning mean and variance separately, which is not simple during training and suboptimal as the variance is optimized with a fixed mean.
 Our work, however, is a modification to the conventional softmax loss, making the framework easy to use.
-And we use the feature norm as a proxy for quality during quality-aware fusion.
+Further, we use the feature norm as a proxy for the predicted quality during quality aware fusion.